-Attendance at Board and Committee Meetings so far the 2019 is shown below:
+Attendance at Board and Committee Meetings for 2022 is shown below:

 In order to be efficient, the Directors meet formally and informally both in person and by telephone.
 The Board receives timely information in a form and of a quality appropriate to enable it to discharge its duties.
 Board papers are circulated by email with sufficient time before meetings, allowing time for full consideration and necessary clarifications before the meetings.
 Board papers are compiled into a board pack for the meetings themselves.

 All Directors of the Board have sufficient time, availability, skills and expertise to perform their roles and this is regularly reviewed by the Board.
 The Non-Executive Directors devote such time as is necessary for the proper performance of their duties and attend all Board meetings, unless prior good reason is provided in advance.

 The Company has two Committees, an Audit Committee and a Remuneration Committee.
 The Committees have the necessary skills and knowledge to discharge their duties effectively.
 As with Board papers, Committee papers are drafted and circulated to members of the Committee with sufficient time before the meeting.